 What is a hamstring injury?

 Made up of a group of four muscles and their tendons, the hamstrings are responsible for flexing the knee joint and extending the thigh to the backside of the body.
 They are used in walking, running and many other physical activities.
 A hamstring injury is a strain or a tear to these tendons or large muscles at the back of the thigh.
 Hamstring injuries occur when one or more of the muscles become overloaded.
-The muscle may pull, in a strain or even tear or become frayed.
+The muscle may pull in a strain, tear, or become frayed.
 Hamstring injuries happen most often during activities that involve a lot of running, jumping and sudden starting or stopping.
 Dr. Benedict Nwachukwu, orthopedic hip specialist, has special training and experience in helping patients in Manhattan, New York City and the surrounding New York boroughs who have suffered a hamstring injury.